 - If you are a first-year college student, complete the personal admission question.

-- ACT/SAT scores can also be submitted.
+- ACT/SAT scores can also be submitted, but are not required.

 - Send a copy of your passport information page, including photo.